Lake Erie: European exploration and settlement

 During the War of 1812, a United States Navy squadron under Oliver Hazard Perry captured a smaller Royal Navy squadron near Put-in-Bay, Ohio at the 1813 Battle of Lake Erie.
 As part of the conflict, American troops made repeated raids throughout the Ontario area around Port Rowan, burning towns and villages.
 Generally, however, with the exceptions of the American Revolutionary War and the War of 1812—which were conflicts between the U.S. and Britain—relations between the U.S. and Canada have been remarkably friendly with an "unfortified boundary" and an agreement "that has kept all fleets of war off the Great Lakes."

-In 1837, rebellions broke about between Canadian settlers and the British Colonial government.
+In 1837, the Lower Canada Rebellion broke out.
 These primarily concerned political reforms and land allocation issues.
 Some of the rebels stationed themselves in the U.S. and crossed the ice from Sandusky Bay to Pelee Island wearing "tattered overcoats and worn-out boots", and carrying muskets, pitchforks, and swords, but the islanders had already fled.
 Later, there was a battle on the ice with the Royal 32nd Regiment, with the rebels being driven to retreat.

 At an Ohio history festival, the 19th-century style brig warship Niagara passes the Lorain lighthouse.

 Settlers established commercial fisheries on the north coast of the lake around the 1850s.
 An important business was fishing.
 In the pre-Civil War years, railways sprouted everywhere, and around 1852 there were railways circling the lake.
 Maritime traffic picked up, although the lake was usually closed because of ice from December to early April, and ships had to wait for the ice to clear before proceeding.
 Since slavery had been abolished in Canada in 1833 but was still legal in southern U.S., a Lake Erie crossing was sometimes required for fugitive slaves seeking freedom:

 When Kentucky fugitive Lewis Clarke arrived in Cleveland, he had no idea how to find Canada.
 "I went out to the shore of the lake again and again, to try and see the other side, but I could see no hill, mountain, nor city of the asylum I sought," he once told an interviewer.
 "I was afraid to inquire where (Canada) was, lest it would betray such a degree of ignorance as to excite suspicion at once."
 Many fugitives also had to overcome fears instilled by their former masters ...